conneillys/AI-Project/docs/Proposal.md

 ## Implementation Strategy

 By treating this problem as a Fuzzy Constraint Satisfaction Problem [^2], we can approach this using a genetic algorithm [^1].
 We will generate some population of sequences of actions, and will preform selection, mutation and crossover on these until the best solution appears to have converged.
 To prevent problems with local maxima, we may have a larger mutation rate, or allow for multiple steps of  mutations to take place at a single time.
+We might also be able to treat dominating sequences as elites [^3] and keep them in an external population to add more variation to the population.
 Due to the calculation of the heuristic being read-only on global state data, we can maximize the multi-threaded-ness of the algorithm to maximize performance.

 ## Deliverable